Home > Tropicana Lagoon Resort Review

 - Guests: Most seem to be younger, with more of a party vibe around the resort than a family ambience.

 - Beach: The beach is artificial, not the sort that merges into the water.
 Although still tidal, the lagoon looks exactly like a river, with a bank of mangroves barely 100m across the water.
-The setting is more about views than swimming or snorkelling.
+The setting is more about views than swimming or snorkeling.

 - Views: Half the rooms face the water, sometimes only 10m away, while others overlook the pool.
 Those on the upper floors would have better views, of course.